hananurrehman/playwrightapitest/README.md

 # Playwright API testing Practice Project

-This project demonstrates my learning of API testing with Playwright:
+I created this porject for some PoC and R&D into API testing with Playwright:

 ## Practice Notes App by Expand Testing